Determine Your Healthcare Future

 At Hutchinson Regional Medical Center, we encourage you to think about and document your choices.
 Legal documents called Advance Directives are the best way to express your wishes regarding extraordinary health care measures.

-Advance directives are documents that state a patient’s choices regarding treatment.
-They include decisions about refusing treatment, being placed on life support and stopping treatment at a point the patient chooses.
-Also included are requests for life-sustaining treatment.
+Advance Directives are documents that state a person’s choices regarding treatment, such as being placed on life support, refusing treatment, and stopping treatment.

 A living will is a signed, dated and witnessed document that allows you to state in advance your wishes regarding the use of life-sustaining procedures.

 The living will is authorized in a Kansas statute titled, “The Natural Death Act.”
-This statute allows any adult, at least 18 years old, to sign a form (relating to him/herself only) which states that life-sustaining procedures should be withheld or withdrawn when decision-making capacity is lost and when such procedures would merely prolong death.
-Medical procedures deemed necessary to provide comfort or alleviate pain are not considered “life-sustaining procedures” under the act.
+This statute allows you (and any adult, 18+ years old), to sign a form stating that, if your decision-making capacity is lost, life-sustaining procedures should be withheld or withdrawn, when such procedures would merely prolong death.
+Under the act, medical procedures deemed necessary to provide comfort or alleviate pain are not considered “life-sustaining procedures.”

 There may be times whether because of an accident, injury or illness, you may not be able to make sound decisions about your health care.
 However, decisions still need to be made regarding your treatment and care; directives outline who can legally speak on your behalf and see that your wishes are carried out.

 Any person who is 18-years of age and older, as well an emancipated minor, can have Advance Directives.

 You will need two witnesses present when you sign your directives.
 Only one can be a spouse, family member or relative; your health care surrogate cannot be a witness.
 These documents do not need to be notarized to be legal, though some prefer to have them notarized along with any other legal documents, such as a will.